XYUU/hazelcast-consul-discovery-spi/README.md

 ## <a id="status"></a>Status

-This is release candidate code, tested against Hazelcast 3.6-EA+ through 3.9.x stable releases, as well as Consul 0.7.x up to 1.0.x.
+This is release candidate code, tested against Hazelcast 3.6-EA+ through 3.9.x stable releases, as well as Consul 1.0.x up to 1.2.x.

 ## <a id="releases"></a>Releases

 * MASTER - in progress, this README refers to what is in the master tag.
 Switch to relevant RELEASE tag above to see that versions README

-* [1.0-RC8](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC8): Tweaks for Consul 0.8+ (health check sample script change). consul-client upgrade to 0.17.1; build.gradle HZ `3.+` dependency.
-Address post Consul 0.8 ACL notes (in README) for [#26]

-* [1.0-RC7](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC7): consul-client 0.13.12; Fix [#17] with PR https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/pull/18

-* [1.0-RC6](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC6): Fix [#12], consul-client 0.13.2 upgrade, fix base64 Java 8 issue.
-Tested against Hazelcast 3.6-EA+ through 3.7+ Stable releases

-* [1.0-RC5](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC5): Upgrade to latest consul-client [#11](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/issues/11) Tested against Hazelcast 3.6-EA+ through 3.6.4+ Stable releases

-* [1.0-RC4](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC4): Adds support for TCP/HTTP checks [#3](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/issues/3) Tested against Hazelcast 3.6-EA+ through 3.6 Stable releases

-* [1.0-RC3](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC3): Adds support for TLS [#2](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/issues/2) and Consul ACLs [#4](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/issues/4) Tested against Hazelcast 3.6-EA+ through 3.6 Stable releases

-* [1.0-RC2](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC2): Tested against Hazelcast 3.6-EA+ through 3.6 Stable releases

-* [1.0-RC1](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC1): Tested against Hazelcast 3.6-EA+ through 3.6-RC1 Stable releases

 ## <a id="requirements"></a>Requirements